 need to invest in a new for-profit business established after November

-29 of 1990.
+29, 1990.
 Business types include sole proprietorships, partnerships, holding

-companies, joint ventures, corporations and publicly or privately
+companies, joint ventures, corporations and publicly or privately held

 Are you involved with a U.S.-based business that was established before

-business was expanded or restructured after the aforementioned date.
+if your business was expanded or restructured after this date.

 Create jobs for U.S. Citizens

-Businesses that qualify for consideration for an EB–5 Visa must
+Businesses that qualify for consideration for an EB–5 visa must

 also create jobs, as this is an important part of stimulating the economy.

 The program requires that a business owned by a foreign investor seeking

-an EB–5 Visa

-employ at least 10 U.S. citizens on a full-time basis
+an EB–5 visa employ at least 10 U.S. citizens on a full-time basis

 to qualify.
 These jobs can be created within two years of the immigrant

 investor’s admission to the U.S. The jobs need to be created in

 Invest capital in a U.S. Business

-Capital can be cash, equipment, inventory, other tangible property
+Capital can be cash, equipment, inventory, or other tangible property

 you own and are personally liable for.
 The capital amount expected to

-The skilled and experienced professionals at Sarah Rama and Associates
+The skilled and experienced professionals at Sarah S. Rama, ESQ., LL.M.

-Contact our team to learn more and ask us questions.
+Contact our team to learn more.
 We are here to help distill complicated legal terms and